The focus of the problem solving approach is to support children to develop skills in

 Support them to problem solve.

 Once both children feel heard, they often calm down quicker than adults expect.
-When parents first practice this, they often discover that their previously more controlling and less tolerant interventions had only fuelled the sibling rivalry.
+When parents first practice this, they often discover that their previously more controlling and less tolerant interventions had only fueled the sibling rivalry.
 Once both children have felt heard and begun to calm down, you can support them to problem solve with questions like “What are the possibilities?”, “are there any other ideas that neither of you have thought of yet?”.

 Should they say sorry?